 Which begs the question: why do drowning bodies sink and then float back up to the surface?

-Find a Physics Maths tutor in London.
+Find a Physics Maths tutor in Philadelphia.

 The cause of drowning is taking water into the lungs, which makes the body heavier than the water.
 As the body decomposes, it fills with gas, making it lighter than water.